Ebeltoft Glass Museum

 Since 1986, Ebeltoft Glass Museum has presented modern glass art of an international calibre, starting in the stately Tollbooth from 1921 and expanding into a modern wing in 2006.
 The new expansion marks the writing of another chapter to the museum’s story about the world of glass art.
 With reverence for the museum’s history, the expansion has been designed to blend in with the existing buildings.
 It connects the buildings and brings the museum together in a circular main concept, adding a new identity to the museum and resulting in a welcoming appearance vis-à-vis its surroundings.

-The main element is the roof disc, which is shaped like a circle and covered with glass.
-The passive solar screening properties of the roof disc make it possible to construct the extension with one large glass façade, giving the expanded museum a light and transparent expression.
-The museum garden and old Toldboden can thus be seen through the extension, just as the light glass construction creates an expressive experience of the roof disc as a floating element.
-Furthermore, the roof disc will become a viewpoint where visitors can enjoy a panoramic view of Ebeltoft Vig.
+The central element is the roof sheet, which is shaped as a circle and clad in glass.
+The roof sheet’s passive, sunlight protecting qualities makes it possible to execute the expansion with a single large glass exterior, lending the expanded museum a light and transparent character.
+The museum garden and the Tollbooth building will be visible through the expansion, the light glass structure of which makes the roof sheet appear as a sculptural, floating element that will also serve as a unique vantage point from which visitors can take in the view over Ebeltoft Bay.

-The circular extension connects the existing buildings through a transparent glass arcade, which creates a simple and elegant sequence of rooms with brand new opportunities for the dissemination of glass art through the creation of new exhibition areas, flexible lecture halls and public facilities associated with working workshops.
-Additionally, accommodation in connection with the workshops reinforces Glasmuseet Ebeltoft’s position as a dynamic hub for international glass artists.
+The expansion connects the existing buildings through a transparent glass corridor that creates a simple yet elegant spatial experience, providing entirely new possibilities for exhibiting glass art, such as new exhibition areas as well as flexible lecture halls and public facilities connected to active workshops.
+The expansion will also result in accommodation options in connection with the workshops, thereby strengthening the museum’s position as a vibrant centre for international glass artists.